 - Submit to the CAM at least 2 working days before the Kick-Off Meeting a list of all permits required to complete the project that identifies each type of permit and the names, addresses and telephone numbers of the permitting jurisdictions or lead agencies requiring the permits.
-If no permits are required, submit a letter indicating no permits are required. - Submit to the CAM at least 2 working days before the Kick-Off Meeting a schedule for applying for and obtaining all permits.

-- Discuss the list of permits and the schedule for obtaining them at the kickoff meeting.
+If no permits are required, submit a letter indicating no permits are required. - Submit to the CAM at least 2 working days before the Kick-Off Meeting a schedule for applying for and obtaining all permits. - Discuss the list of permits and the schedule for obtaining them at the kickoff meeting.
 The implications to the Agreement if the permits are not obtained in a timely fashion or are denied will also be discussed.
 If applicable, permits will be included as a line item in the Progress Reports and will be a topic at CPR meetings. - If during the course of the Agreement additional permits become necessary, provide an updated list of permits and an updated schedule to the CAM within 10 working days of identifying additional permits. - As permits are obtained, submit a copy of each final approved permit to the CAM within 10 working days. - If during the course of the Agreement permits are not obtained on time or are denied, notify the CAM within 5 working days.
-Either of these events may trigger an additional CPR.
+Either of these events may trigger actions available to the CEC under this Agreement, such as an additional CPR.

-- List of all permits or letter stating that no permits are required - Schedule for applying for and obtaining all permits - Updated list of permits as they change during the term of the Agreement (if applicable) - Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable) - A copy of each final approved permit (if applicable)
+- List of all permits or letter stating that no permits are required - Schedule for applying for and obtaining all permits. - Updated list of permits as they change during the term of the Agreement (if applicable) - Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable) - A copy of each final approved permit (if applicable)

-Task 2.2 Site Plan(s) and Preparation for Construction
+Task 2.2 EVSE Site Plan and Utility Service